imaginando/imaginando.github.io/vs/vs2/modulation-sources.md

 # Modulation Sources

-The bottom right corner of VS’s interface is dedicated to the **Modulation Sources** for your Layer parameters.
+The bottom right corner of VS’s interface is dedicated to the **Modulation Sources**.

-Modulation Sources are used to create modulation signals that modulate the various Layer parameters, making them change over time.
+Modulation Sources are used to create modulation signals that change the various Layer parameters, making them vary over time.
 These modulations are managed in the aforementioned [Modulation Matrix](layer-properties#matrix) and are **responsible for introducing audio and MIDI reactivity to your visuals.**

 There are three different modulation sources available: **EGs** (Envelope Generators), **LFOs** (Low Frequency Oscillators) and **AMs** (Audio Modulators).